stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 ---
 title: Cross-Namespace Backup and Restore | Stash
-description: A guide on how to use backup and restore keeping the storage resources in a separate namespace in Stash.
+description: A guide on how to use backup and restore by keeping the storage resources in a separate namespace in Stash.
 menu:
   docs_{{ .version }}:
     identifier: managed-backup-dedicated-storage-namespace